aimhigherweb/iec_website/content/what-we-do/keratoconus.md

 ##### Slit lamp biomicroscopy

 Our optometrists can assess the corneal (front surface of the eye) shape and thickness through microscopy.
 The below image shows a keratoconic cornea.
 Note the forward protrusion of the cornea, with notable thinning just below the centre.
 As well as changes in corneal shape and thickness, there are a number of other findings visible under microscopy.
 These include the presence of prominent corneal nerves, Fleischer's iron ring and Vogt’s striae (corneal stress lines).<sup>10</sup>

 ![](/uploads/normal-and-kcs-cornea-cross-section.jpg)

 ##### Corneal topographical mapping

-Corneal topography is a non-invasive way to measure the contours and shape of the cornea.
+[Corneal topography](https://innovativeeyecare.com.au/what-we-do/corneal-topography/) is a non-invasive way to measure the contours and shape of the cornea.
 It is the 'gold standard' in diagnosing and assessing keratoconus.<sup>11</sup> Topographers work by shining concentric rings of light on the cornea and assessing what is reflected back.
-If the cornea is even and regular, the rings are reflected back evenly as well.
+If the cornea is even and regular, the rings are reflected back evenly.

 ![](/uploads/normal-topos-mires.jpg)